raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ---

 If you create multiple `Camera` objects, for example in a loop, you are likely to make the Raspberry Pi run out of memory and not have your program accepted by Astro Pi Mission Control.

 --- /collapse ---

---- collapse ---
----
-title: "Not using full-resolution images when calculating ISS speed"
----

-If you are using code from the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed) project, beware that the ground sampling distance (GSD) changes with image resolution.

-The value used in the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/0) project guide is only valid for images in full resolution, `(4056x3040)`, but not necessarily for smaller resolutions.
-For this reason, we recommend that you capture full-resolution images.

---- /collapse ---